aseif523/starter-academic/content/post/Intro-to-R/index.md

  2. [RStudio](https://rstudio.com/products/rstudio/download/#download) (Download/Install)

 The first trick of working with R is to keep all your data, scripts and project in one folder, your directory.
-In the first blog post we’ll learn the basics of importing your data and view it.
+In the first blog post we’ll learn the basics of importing your data and viewing it.
 When starting Rstudio:

 1. Choose New Directory